 PubSafe’s approach to NGO disaster response coordination fits this need because it focuses on shared information, reduced duplication, and better visibility across organizations.
 The goal is not to replace official systems.
 The goal is to help community groups complement them with better field-level information and organized volunteer activity.

-Track Hours, Missions, and Outcomes From Day One
+Track Your Impact From Day One

 During a hurricane, documentation feels less urgent than action.
 After the storm, it becomes one of the most valuable assets your NGO has.
 Accurate records help leaders understand what happened, support grant reporting, show donor impact, and improve the next response.